amitsangwan643/newsScrapping/README.md

 After Scrapping the news from websites these news are displayed on html page created by me.

-This project can also be deployed on Cloud Platforms like Heroku , AWS , GCP , Azure etc.
+This project can also be deployed on various Cloud Platforms like Heroku , AWS , GCP , Azure etc.

+I have deployed it on Heroku and url for app is : https://news-scapper-site.herokuapp.com/